-The standard Counter Electrode is a plate of high density graphite.
-To fit the counter electrode to the cell, simply clamp it over one of the end plate holes (normally the red/orange side).
+The standard counter electrode is a plate of high-density graphite.
+To fit the counter electrode to the cell, clamp it over one of the end-plate holes (normally the red/orange side).

 The graphite plate that is shipped with your ParaCell is spectroscopic grade.
 It is very pure and is therefore unlikely to be a significant source of contamination in your initial experiment.
 However, it is somewhat porous and can adsorb substances present in your test solution.
 Reuse of a graphite counter can contaminate your test solution.
-The effect is small, and you are unlikely to see it unless the test solution changes drastically between tests, the effect can also be ameliorated by sanding the surface with a fine grit sandpaper.
+The effect is small, and you are unlikely to see it unless the test solution changes drastically between tests.
+Any effect can also be ameliorated by sanding the surface with a fine-grit sandpaper.

-If this is a concern to you, consider a platinum counter: platinum foil (or a PT coated metal sample) can be substituted in the same way.
-If you have a a platinum wire or mesh this can be introduced to the cell body through one of the threaded holes.
-Mesh in particular may require this be added prior to main cell assembly.
-If you are not using a (counter) electrode on the end plate opposite the working then make sure to block that hole with a non-conductive material such as a small square of glass.
+If this is a concern to you, consider a platinum counter electrode: platinum foil (or a Pt-coated metal sample) can be substituted in the same way.
+If you have a a platinum wire or mesh, this can be introduced to the cell body through one of the threaded holes.
+Mesh, in particular, may require this to be added before assembly of the main cell.
+If you are not using a (counter) electrode on the end plate opposite the working electrode, then make sure to block that hole with a non-conductive material such as a small square of glass.